Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Numerical Results

-Fig. \ref{fig:Rate} compares the achievable channel capacity of different receivers, where the feasible bandwidths $B_\text{RAQR}$ of RAQRs are determined by Eq. \eqref{bandwidth} and the classical RF receiver bandwidth is set to $B_\text{CL}>B_\text{RAQR} = 10$ MHz.
-In the transmitted power-limited regime, i.e., low received SNR $\gamma$, approximating $\log(1+\gamma) \approx \gamma$, the capacity scales as $C \approx B \gamma$.
-The high SNR advantages of RAQRs can provide a higher achievable channel capacity compared to the classic RF receiver.
-However, in the high transmitted power regime, approximating $\log(1+\gamma) \approx \log(\gamma)$, the capacity scales as $C \approx B \log(\gamma)$.
+{Fig. \ref{fig:Rate} compares the achievable {rate} for different receivers, where the feasible bandwidths $B_\text{RAQR}$ of RAQRs are determined by Section IV-C and hence $B_\text{CL} = 10$ MHz $ >B_\text{RAQR} $.} In the transmitted power-limited regime, i.e., low received SNR $\gamma$, approximating $\log(1+\gamma) \approx \gamma/\ln2$, the {achievable rate} scales as $C \approx B \gamma/\ln2$.
+The high SNR advantages of RAQRs can provide a higher achievable {rate} compared to the classical RF receiver.
+However, in the high transmitted power regime, approximating $\log(1+\gamma) \approx \log(\gamma)$, the {achievable rate} scales as $C \approx B \log(\gamma)$.
 The linear reduction in bandwidth $B$ dominates the logarithmic gain in SNR for RAQRs.
 Thus, for high-power and high-speed links, the classical RF receiver remains superior.
-In particular, the 3C5L-RAQR generally exhibits a higher baseline transient bandwidth compared to the 2C4L-RAQR, which is attributed to the spatial configuration of the laser beams.
-The Doppler-free configuration in the 3C5L-RAQR maximizes the effective optical pumping rate for all velocity classes, thereby eliminating the sluggish transient responses of off-resonant atoms that drag down the macroscopic bandwidth in the heavily inhomogeneously broadened 2C4L-RAQR.
+In particular, the 3C5L-RAQR exhibits a higher baseline transient bandwidth compared to the 2C4L-RAQR, and hence provides a higher achievable rate.